-Power of Attorney: While the rules differ state to state, power of attorney is the legal permission for another person to act on your behalf with concern to legal matters.
+Power of Attorney: While the rules differ from state to state, a power of attorney is the legal permission for another person to act on your behalf with concern to legal matters.

 Power of Attorney for Asset Management: A form of Power of Attorney limited to areas of financial affairs.
 This document allows you to nominate an individual to represent you specifically regarding your financial affairs should you become incapacitated.

 Power of Attorney for Health Care: A form of Power of Attorney documents that provides solely for appointment of a health-care agent, without specific directives regarding medical treatments.

 Probate: A legal process to verify that a will is valid.